 - Inactive plugins should be removed, remember engaging content is better than tonnes of widgets.

-Optimising your WordPress Database
+Optimizing your WordPress Database

-Optimising is an overused word in this article, but I can’t overstate its importance.
+Optimizing is an overused word in this article, but I can’t overstate its importance.

-Optimising, in general, can be a long-winded tedious affair, or you can use the WP-Optimize plugin.
+Optimizing, in general, can be a long-winded tedious affair, or you can use the WP-Optimize plugin.

 Turn off all your Pingbacks and Trackbacks